lanlab-org/LRR/README.md

 GitHub account name so that he could invite you to be a member of *Lan Laboratory*.

-Currently, there are 9 members in *Lan Laboratory* (https://github.com/orgs/lanlab-org/people).
+As of March 31 2020, there are 30 members in *Lan Laboratory* (https://github.com/orgs/lanlab-org/people).

 You will use the feature-branching workflow (see below) when interacting with the central repo.
 The main point of this workflow is